xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 3. Configure your serial number, uuid, and other identifiers.
 The ones on the plist are a scramble of the ones I'm using.
 As for how to configure it, the correct way is described in [this section](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices) of the guide.

-4. Reboot a couple of times to let it sit.
+3. Reboot a couple of times to let it sit.

-5. Hardcode your wifi SSID in the itlwm.kext -> ctrl + click -> Show Package Contents -> Info.plist and it will autoconnect.
-Alternatively, try [Heliport](https://github.com/zxystd/HeliPort).
+   1. Hardcode your wifi SSID in the config.plist -> NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> WiFi-SSID && WiFi-PW and it will autoconnect.
+Alternatively, try the  [Heliport](https://github.com/zxystd/HeliPort) app with the [itlwm](https://github.com/OpenIntelWireless/itlwm) kext.

    ![Wifi configuration](./assets/wifi.png)